awsdocs/amazon-opensearch-service-developer-guide/doc_source/configuration-api.md

 ### DomainPackageDetails<a name="configuration-api-datatypes-domainpackagedetails"></a>

-Information on a package that is associated with a domain\.
+Information about a package that is associated with a domain\.

 ****